COVID-19 pandemic in Singapore: Transportation

-The Land Transport Authority announced that all certificate of entitlement (COE) bidding during the COVID-19 lockdown periods would be suspended.
+The Land Transport Authority announced that bidding of all certificates of entitlement (COEs) during the COVID-19 lockdown periods would be suspended.

 Transport services were gradually reduced in stages.
-Last train timings were brought forward to early, and transport frequencies were remained to allow safe distancing.
-Measures also involve imposition of queuing at station exit points.
+Last train timings were brought forward earlier, and transport frequencies were retained to allow safe distancing.
+Measures also involved the imposition of queuing at MRT station exit doors.

-Cross-border bus services were impacted by Malaysia's Movement Control Order all the way until 30 April 2022, with services 160 and 170 amended to serve only local sectors of its route, while services 170X and 950 were suspended entirely.
+Cross-border bus services were impacted by Malaysia's Movement Control Order all the way until 30 April 2022, with services 160 and 170 that cross the Causeway to be amended to serve only local sectors of its route, while other services that were specific for the border crossing such as 170X and 950 were suspended entirely.

-As many Singaporeans have worked from home as default, all City Direct and Express services were temporarily suspended from 8 April 2020 to 1 June 2020, and certain services such as 12e, 43e, 518, 661 and 666 were suspended during the impact of COVID-19 manpower, 518 resumed on 27 September 2021.
-Bus service 401 was suspended from April 2020 all the way to 4 June 2022, and all remaining leisure services such as Chinatown Direct, Night, 188R, 963R and 926 were discontinued on 30 June 2022 due to duplication with the MRT and low demand.
-Train and bus services are no longer extended except for New Year's Eve whereby last train departs City Hall at 1.15 am.

 Bus services also experienced disruptions when clusters of COVID-19 infection occurred among public bus drivers, forcing both patients and colleagues who were close contacts to self-isolate.
 In August and September 2021, "slightly under 10%" out of a total of 9,500 bus drivers were affected, resulting in some express services being withdrawn, while waiting times increased for other routes that had to run at a reduced frequency.
 Bus operators sought to minimize the impact by prioritising high-demand routes, reassigning available drivers as needed.
 In February 2022, another shortage of drivers occurred due to a wave of infections, and SBS Transit was forced to reduce the operating frequency of some routes, with double-decker buses deployed to replace single-deckers in some instances to compensate for capacity.

-The quarantine and testing of all foreign workers in dormitories has caused delays in the construction of various MRT projects, including the delay of the Thomson–East Coast line's Stage 2 opening on 28 August 2021, after a few extensions.
-The LTA has been yet to fully assess the length of delays on the other stages of the line and of other MRT projects.
+The quarantine and testing of all foreign workers in dormitories had also caused delays in the construction of various MRT projects, which was cited as a reason for the delay of the Thomson–East Coast line Stage 2 which was further delayed to 28 August 2021.
+The Land Transport Authority (LTA) later reported that they had yet to fully assess the length of delay on the other stages of the line as well as other ongoing projects.